bitxiaofeizhang/A2NN-test/README.md

         demonstration of the entire process of deploying QA2NN quantized in 4bit on FPGA.

 How to run the test_code:
-  1. You need to follow the link: https://github.com/LingYeAI/AdderNetCUDA to Compile Adder Cuda Kernal.
+  1. You need to Compile Adder Cuda Kernal.

+      cd adder_cuda
+      python setup.py install
+      cd ..

-  2. You can find the CNN, A2NN, and QA2NN versions of the vgg11 pre-trained model from the links we provide:
+  3. You can find the CNN, A2NN, and QA2NN versions of the vgg11 pre-trained model from the links we provide:

      链接：https://pan.baidu.com/s/13vMXwFpoJImSbwjP9BZWCQ?pwd=mvov 提取码：mvov

      Put these pre-trained models into the test_code folder.
-  3. Download UC Merced Land Use Dataset: http://weegee.vision.ucmerced.edu/datasets/landuse.html
+  4. Download UC Merced Land Use Dataset: http://weegee.vision.ucmerced.edu/datasets/landuse.html

      Modify the image file path in the /data_process/UC_test_0.2.txt file according to the storage location of the UC dataset.